learnbin.net nav logo

 • For 3D lattice z = 6

 Therefore, the average interaction energy of an A monomer with all of its z neighbors is zHA.
 The average energy per monomer is half of this energy (zHA/2).
-The total number of monomers of species A and B are n ΦA and n ΦB respectively.
+The total number of monomers of species A and B is n ΦA and n ΦB, respectively.
 Therefore, the total interaction energy of the mixture is given by,

 U2 = zn/2 [HA ΦA + HA ΦA]